dataArtisans/flink-training-web/dataStream/2-intro.md

 permalink: /dataStream/2-intro.html
 ---

 Time is an important aspect of stream processing, for instance it is usually required for windows that enable aggregations over infinite streams.
-Flink supports different ways to interpret time and a features very expressive window semantics.
+Flink supports different ways to interpret time and features very expressive window semantics.

 In this lesson you will learn